Food for Hungry Christians

 We have exactly the same problem with "Kosmos" in the New Testament:

 As the Pharisees stated, in Jn 12:19, "The WORLD (kosmos) is going after Jesus".
 Was every human being going after Jesus?
-Of course not, the Pharisees who made the statement wanted to kill Jesus.
-It was just an embarrassingly large group of people in Palestine, going after Jesus, that the Pharisees are concerned about.
-The "world" of those who were "going after", or "tending to follow" Jesus.
+Of course not, the Pharisees who made the statement wanted to kill Jesus, and it was just an embarrassingly large group of people in Palestine, who were going after Jesus, that is what the Pharisees are concerned about.
+They were concerned about the "world" of those who were "going after", or "tending to follow" Jesus.

 In John 14:17, Jesus stated that the "world" (kosmos) cannot receive the Holy Spirit.
 The Elect of God obviously do.
-So this must be the "world" of those who reject Jesus.
+So this must be the "world" of those who reject Jesus, who cannot receive the Holy Spirit.

 We cannot force the Greek words "pas" and "kosmos", translated "all", and "world", to mean "every human being", if we do, we cause the Scriptures to contradict themselves.

-My understanding of the "Limited Atonement" position is as follows:
+My understanding of the so-called "Limited Atonement" position is as follows:

-1. Jesus "atoned" for the sins of the elect only while he was on the cross.
-The Greek word "katallage" translated "atone" means to reconcile, or EXCHANGE a fallen relationship for a sinless, peaceful relationship.
+1. Jesus "atoned" for the sins of the elect only while he was on the Cross.
+The Greek word "katallage" translated "atonement" in Rom.
+5:11, means to reconcile, or EXCHANGE a fallen relationship for a sinless, peaceful relationship.

-2. Election is a sovereign act of God, for His purpose, and according to His will.
-The Greek word for election, "electos", means to pick or choose for a purpose and pass over others.
+2. Election is a sovereign act of God, for His purpose, and according to His will, and occurred in eternity past.
+The Greek word for election, "eklectos", means to pick out or choose out for a purpose and pass over others.

-4. God reveals Himself to every human being, in PHYSICAL terms, in the way He chooses, and to the extent that God can say they know His truth, and have no excuse.
-Rom 1:17-21, Psa 19, Jn 1:9, and Rom 2:14&15.
+4. God reveals Himself to every human being, in PHYSICAL terms, in the way He chooses, and to the extent that God can say they fully know (have full condemning knowledge of) His truth, from observation of the physical universe, and have no excuse:

-5. The perishing know God's truth from observing the physical creation, and turn it into a lie and God allows them to choose their own way.
+5. The perishing know God's truth from observing the physical creation, and turn it into a lie, and God allows them to choose their own way, and they have no excuse.
 Rom.
 1:18-32.

 7. The Bible word "salvation" is not a "point in time", but the process of the elect experiencing the benefits of being a child of God, after the new birth, and after believing on Jesus as their personal Savior. ( In 2 Tim 2:10, Paul states "Therefore I endure all things for the elect's sakes, that they may also obtain the salvation which is in Christ Jesus with eternal glory).

 8. True Biblical witnessing, evangelism, and missionary work then is to give the good news of salvation to the elect of God, as God "enables" them to believe, through the new birth.
-It is only after the new birth that the elect are able to believe the "good news", 1 Cor 1:18 & 2:14.
+It is only after the new birth that the elect are able to believe the "good news", 1 Cor 1:18 and 2:14, and 1 John 5:1.

 PASSAGES THAT SUPPORT A LIMITED ATONEMENT:

-As you study your Bible, look for the passages that unambiguously teach that Jesus "atoned" for, shed His blood for, His people.
+As you study your Bible, look for the passages that unambiguously teach that Jesus died for His people.
 Here are a few:

 Matt 1:21 And she shall bring forth a son, and thou shalt call his name JESUS: for he shall save HIS people from THEIR sins.